“No one else has a song like The Killing Moon, not even Bowie. It’s more than just a song, it’s about everything in life.”

 For his part, the singer goes goes big with his rich and resonant Bowie-esque baritone, invoking fate, the stars, love, and death.
 It’s the perfect synthesis of lysergic imagery and widescreen pop.
 In other words, classic.

 “I would have loved Sinatra to have had a go at The Killing Moon.
 One of the great things about the song is that it still surprises me when I sing it live.
 I think it took me 25 years to realise that not only was it about pre-destiny, it was about everything.
 You can slice that lyric up wherever you like, but it’s as profound as ‘To be or not to be…’ It’s almost like a soliloquy delivered by a priest.
 That song is actually the answer to the big question.
 It’s got real power.”

-Elegant, aromatic, sincere, torrid, spooky, luxurious, deep, wide and long, was a new day dawning.
-Luxuriant with strings, hushed with brushes, luminous with muted tones, this self-produced mini adventure knows how good it is, as its author never tired of telling everyone.
+Elegant, aromatic, romantic, sincere, torrid, spooky, luxurious, deep, wide and long, was a new day dawning.
+Luxuriant with sweeping strings, hushed with brushes, luminous with muted tones, this self-produced mini adventure knows how good it is, as its author never tired of telling everyone.

-The Head Bunny’s cryptic lyrics imbue The Killing Moon with the same sense of yearning as a Jacques Brel torch song sung by Scott Walker at his most evocative, posing the question of destiny vs. free will: “In starlit nights I saw you,” Mac coos, “So cruelly you kissed me.”
+Posing the question of destiny vs. free will, the Head Bunny’s cryptic lyrics imbue The Killing Moon with the same sense of yearning as a Jacques Brel torch song sung by Scott Walker at his most evocative, posing the question of destiny vs. free will: “In starlit nights I saw you,” Mac coos, “So cruelly you kissed me.”
 It is, of course, his own lips that are “a magic world”, and the sky in the sleeve photo that’s “all hung with jewels.”